pcoddo/VanDantzig/README.md

 | sea_level_rate |   0.008   | Rate of sea level rise (meter/year)                                              |

 Our analysis is evaluates the effects of increasing parametric and structural model uncertainties using the Van Dantzig (1956) model as a baseline.
+The effects of these uncertainties are evaluated for four decision objectives (**Minimize Investment Costs, Maximize Reliability, Minimize Expected Damages, Minimize Total Costs**).
 Each component of the analysis is contained in the following folders:

 1. `Baseline_Model`
 2. `Parametric_Uncertainty`